Shadow Work: Connecting and Integrating With Your Suppressed Self

 In the figures cited, we have seen Buddha using the same method to dissipate suffering.
 Marcus Aurelius utilized it as a core method for stoicism and achieving internal happiness.

-But for our case, how do we actually use meditations in dealing with our shadows?
+But for our case, how do we actually use meditations in shadow work?

 To cite a practical method of doing it isn’t the main point of the article.
 Rather, we are better off looking for the common thread that runs across the hundreds of ways that people meditate.